Safe Travels: First Aid Kit Guide For RV Travel

 - First aid instruction manual

-- Once you have compiled all of these basic first aid items, gather together everyone that will be travelling with you and take the time to guide each member through the items contained in the first aid bag.
+- Once you have compiled all of these basic first aid items, gather together everyone that will be traveling with you and take the time to guide each member through the items contained in the first aid bag.
 This is especially important for families with children.
 If an emergency occurs while there are no adults around, the children will be able to locate the first aid kit and respond appropriately to the emergency.

 Other Items to Pack:

 You should also consider if any of the family members are on prescription medications.
-If so, before travelling obtain extra medications and place them in the first aid bag.
+If so, before traveling obtain extra medications and place them in the first aid bag.
 If their medications are lost or forgotten on the trip, you will have enough prescriptions to last until they are able to obtain more prescriptions from a local pharmacy or until the trip is over.

 Before You Go

 It’s important to thoroughly check the first aid kit before every journey.
-Check that the battery operated devices are working, and throw out any over the counter medications or prescriptions that are past their expiration date.
+Check that the battery-operated devices are working, and throw out any over the counter medications or prescriptions that are past their expiration date.
 Replace any used or out of date contents before setting out.
-Also check the RV itself to ensure any necessary repairs are performed before setting out.
+Also, check the RV itself to ensure any necessary repairs are performed before setting out.

 RV travel is one of the most enjoyable and rewarding ways to vacation.
-If you haven’t experienced it yet, take a look at our high quality luxury RV’s!
+If you haven’t experienced it yet, take a look at our high-quality luxury RV’s!
 Your home on wheels should be your safe haven, your mobile place of comfort and contentment.
 Make sure that it’s also ready for any emergency that your adventures might incur, and rest assured that you’re well prepared.